What is HTLV and how is it distributed in the world?

 1. Via unprotected sexual contact.

-2. Via contaminated blood transfusions or blood products1, sharing contaminated needles and other injection equipment, or receiving an organ transplant from an infected donor.
+2. Via contaminated blood transfusions or blood products1, sharing contaminated needles and other injection equipment, self-flagellation, or receiving an organ or tissue transplant from an infected donor.

 3. HTLV virus can be passed from an infected mother to her baby mainly via breast feeding (predominantly with prolonged breast feeding beyond 6 months of age) and less commonly during the pregnancy (intra-uterine transmission).